RallyTools/RallyRestAPIForClojure/README.md

 * api/query returns a lazy seq of all the paged results.

 #### Rally Keyword -> Clojure Keyword Tranlation
-The rest API tries to make working with Rally in Clojure seem natrual.
+The rest API tries to make working with Rally in Clojure seem natural.
 Most of the translations Rally->Clojure and Clojure->Rally are done with a library called [camel-snake-kebab](https://github.com/qerub/camel-snake-kebab).
 When going from Rally -> Clojure we use the [->kebab-case-keyword](https://github.com/qerub/camel-snake-kebab/blob/stable/src/camel_snake_kebab/core.cljx#L20) translation.

 ```clojure